 We got a bus from Ryde Pier to the centre, Newport, which took about 30 minutes and £3.50, to pick up our wheels for the weekend.
 Co-wheels Car Club is a new thing on the Isle of Wight, and blummin brilliant.
 Sign up and you get sent a membership card which means you can go to the car’s location, in the centre of Newport, and tap the special spot on the windscreen to open sesame.
 The key was in the glovebox and then the little Toyota Aygo was ready to drive.

 We had the car because we weren’t camping at the Isle of Wight Festival.
 No, this festival experience was going to be enjoyed with a proper night’s sleep at Tom’s Eco Lodges up at Tapnell Park Farm.
-Unfortunately this means I don’t have any camping tips for you, or advice on camping out in the Isle of Wight wilderness for four days, but I can tell you a little about the festival.
-And that review of the eco lodge will come some time in July, once the craziness of Glastonbury is over.
+Unfortunately this means I don’t have any specific Isle of Wight Festival camping tips for you, or advice on camping out in the Isle of Wight wilderness for four days, but I can tell you a little about the festival.

 My Isle of Wight Festival Experience